 News All news

-The NUJ Irish Executive Council has warned the Irish government against radical amendments to the country’s copyright laws.
+The Irish Executive Council of the NUJ has called on the Irish government to respect the human rights of women.

 Michelle Stanistreet calls on News International to clarify an email relating to “worrying and bizarre” changes at the Irish Sun newspaper.

 A new fund to promote investigative journalism in Ireland and commemorate the work of campaigning journalist and NUJ member Mary Raftery has been launched.